 - Election of directors

 - Appointment of auditor

+- Approval of change of name

+- Approval of Share Consolidation

 - Any other business that may properly come before the Meeting or any adjournment of the Meeting

 How are matters decided?

 A simple majority of votes at the Meeting (50% plus one vote) is required to approve all of these matters at the Meeting.